mit-acl/gym-collision-avoidance/README.md

 - Confirm sensors work
 - Clean up README
 - Fix permissions on all files
+- Download on a fresh computer and test

 The [Collision Avoidance](https://bitbucket.org/mfe7/gym-collision-avoidance) is a multiagent domain featuring continuous state and action spaces.